silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 as used by the [`AssetStore`](api:SilverStripe\Assets\Storage\AssetStore) backend, is used for this storage, but it can be substituted for any other backend.

-[info]
+> [!NOTE]
-Note that these combined files are stored as assets (by default in the `public/assets` directory), rather than being stored with other resources in your `public/_resources` directory.
+> Note that these combined files are stored as assets (by default in the `public/assets` directory), rather than being stored with other resources in your `public/_resources` directory.
-[/info]

 You can also use any of the below options in order to tweak this behaviour: